Undergraduate Geology Courses

 Study of surface processes in geological environments with emphasis on environmental and engineering applications.
 Topics include weathering, soil formation and erosion, landslides, and landforms associated with rivers, groundwater, coasts, arid and semi-arid climates.
 Laboratory emphasizes aerial photo and topographic map interpretation.
-Prerequisites: GEOL 1403.
-Lab fee $10.
+Prerequisite: GEOL 1403.
+Lab fee: $10.

 GEOL 3314.
 Geochemistry.
 3 Credit Hours (Lecture: 2 Hours, Lab: 3 Hours).

 A survey of the application of chemical principles to problems of geology.
 Topics include the origin and distribution of the elements and exploration of the behavior and distribution of various elements in igneous, metamorphic, and sedimentary rocks.
 Basic concepts of thermodynamics, solution chemistry, and isotope geochemistry will be discussed.
 Credit for both GEOL 3314 and CHEM 3314 will not be awarded.
-Prerequisite: CHEM 1412.
-Lab fee $10.
+Prerequisites: CHEM 1312 and 1112.
+Lab fee: $2.

 GEOL 3320.
 Hydrogeology.
 3 Credit Hours (Lecture: 2 Hours, Lab: 3 Hours).

 Aquifer characteristics, physical principles of groundwater flow, well analysis, geologic controls on local and regional groundwater movement, water chemistry, groundwater pollution, legal issues in groundwater.
-Prerequisites: GEOL 1403, CHEM 1412, and either MATH 1316, or MATH 2412, or MATH 2413, or approval of department head.
+Prerequisites: GEOL 1403, CHEM 1312 and 1112, and either MATH 1316, or MATH 2412, or MATH 2413, or approval of department head.
 Lab fee: $2.